Certificado de artista docente

 Preguntas frecuentes

-• Artists who lack teaching experience and foundations of educational, teaching, and learning methods and business practices.
+• Artists who lack teaching experience and foundations of educational, teaching, and learning methods.
 This program is not open to experienced teaching artists.

 Application Materials